On the Berkovich double residue fields and birational models: Preliminaries

-On the other hand, $\wt{\scrH(x)}$ is computed concretely when $x$ is a point of the Shilov boundary of a strictly $k$-affinoid space (cf. Proposition 2.4.4 of \cite{Berk90}) or $x$ is a point of the Berkovich affine line over non-Archimedean field which is algebraically closed (cf. Proposition 2.3 of \cite{BR10}).
+On the other hand, $\wt{\scrH(x)}$ is computed concretely when $x$ is a point of the Shilov boundary of a strictly $k$-affinoid space (cf. \cite[Proposition 2.4.4]{Berk90}) or $x$ is a point of the Berkovich affine line over an algebraically closed non-Archimedean field (cf. \cite[\S 1.4.4]{Berk90} for points of type 1,2 and 3, and \cite[Proposition 2.3]{BR10} for any points).

 For any non-Archimedean field $k$, we also define $k^\circ$, $k^{\circ\circ}$ and $\wt{k}$ in the same manner.